ssube/onnx-web/docs/server-admin.md

       - enable basic ONNX graph optimizations
     - `onnx-graph-all`
       - enable all ONNX graph optimizations
-  - `onnx-deterministic-compute`
+  - `onnx-low-memory`
-    - enable ONNX deterministic compute
+    - disable ONNX features that allocate more memory than is strictly required or keep memory after use
 - `torch-*`
   - `torch-fp16`
-    - use 16-bit floating point values when loading and converting pipelines
+    - use 16-bit floating point values when converting and running pipelines
     - applies during conversion as well
     - only available on CUDA platform